Halas Hall: Background

+The location is 4 mi west of the original Halas Hall which opened in 1977, which was named after George Halas Jr., who died unexpectedly in 1979.
+It was located at Lake Forest College and contained 2 practice fields (one regulation-size outdoor field as well as a 70-yard practice field) and front office facilities, which is now used by the Foresters Athletics Department.
+Since 1990 the Bears also leased an indoor 60 by 80 yard practice facility in Waukegan.

+Renovations

 In 2013, the Bears announced that Halas Hall would be renovated to include an event center, broadcast studio, outdoor patio, and dining facility, as well as additional conference rooms and staff offices.
 They also announced that they would expand the parking lot and renovate the entrance to the lobby.
 The event centers feature interactive digital displays, video monitors and memorabilia such as the Bears' 1963 NFL Championship Game trophy.
 The new facility was designed by Richard Preves & Associates, PC.
 On April 21, 2015, PNC Financial Services purchased the naming rights to the new building, naming it the PNC Center at Halas Hall.

 On November 17, 2017, Ted Phillips announced the franchise would expand and renovate Halas Hall to effectively double its size.
-The project began in March 2018 and concluded in August 2019.
+The project was designed by HOK began in March 2018 and concluded in August 2019.

+The expanded Halas Hall included: 162,500 sqft football operations addition to the existing 143,000 sqft facility and a 30,600 sqft renovation on the building’s northeast side.
+A 3,250 sqft players' lounge was created and a 1,700 sqft players locker room.
+Also, two additional football fields were added, which brought the total to four fields (not including the indoors Walter Payton Center).

 After renovations were finished in which training rooms were expanded and new playing fields were added, the Bears moved their training camp to Halas Hall for the 2020 season.